pradyumnasagar/mirpv24/README.md

 ----------------------------------------------------------------------------------------------

-CPU: AMD64 (64bit), GHz Processor
+CPU: AMD64 (64bit)

-Memory: 1Gb RAM
+Memory: 2Gb RAM

 Storage: 5Gb

 Internet access to download the files

-Linux Environment: Installation has been tested on Ubuntu 16.04+
+Linux Environment: Installation has been tested on Ubuntu 18.04+

 Software Dependencies Please note All the dependencies will be installed automatically by install.sh script.
 Root permission is required to install.
 If something goes wrong, please check the dependency and install it manually.